Substance Painter to V-Ray - PBR Workflow

 Substance PBR to V-Ray Material setup

-For this article, we prepared a retro night light that is textured with all the maps mentioned.
-Here is what the textures and the model look like in Substance Designer.
+For this article, we prepared a retro night light, textured with all the mentioned maps.

 mceclip0.png